 No homeschooler would be surprised by the statistic Gallup released in 2014 stating that 42% of Americans believe God created humans in their present form 10,000 years ago.
 That is certainly a dismal figure, but it has a good side too.
 58% do not believe that.
 And while it is true that many of the people who do believe that are homeschoolers, there is no way ALL the people who do not believe God created humans in their present form 10,000 years ago live in California 😉 Starting a science co-op is a great way to find the other members of your local homeschooling community who understand the difference between philosophy and science.
 In addition, running a secular science co-op provides an important service by promoting science literacy.

-Join secular Facebook groups, Yahoo groups, and forums like those on SHS.com.
+Join secular Facebook groups and forums.
 When you live in areas where there is not a good-sized secular community, it can be hard to find discussion about good secular materials, especially science.
 Online secular groups and forums can be a great place to get information about and recommendations for secular academic materials.

 Those of us who are in areas where we can do it, or who feel comfortable doing it no matter where we live, need to make sure we stand up and be counted as secular homeschoolers.
 It might not seem important in a state like California, but it is important to recognize your advocacy and support might resonate in places you have never been and with people you have never met.
 It seems part of the human condition to want a group to belong to and a community where we feel understood.
 I think we evolved that way 😉